Asabeneh/30-Days-Of-Python/05_Day_Lists/05_lists.md

 ### Inserting Items into a List

-Use insert() method to insert a single item at a specified index in a list.
+We can use *insert()* method to insert a single item at a specified index in a list.
 Note that other items are shifted to the right.
+The *insert()* methods takes two arguments:index and an item to insert.

 ```py
 # syntax